Overview

 Further Breakdown

-Impact: The training unit would receive more actionable feedback on their performance, allowing them to operate more effectively in tactical scenarios.
+Impact: Training units would receive more actionable feedback on their performance, allowing them to operate more effectively in tactical scenarios.

 OUR SOLUTION